DataDog/kics/documentation/rules/terraform/aws/group_with_privilege_escalation_by_actions_iam_PutGroupPolicy.md

  This check identifies IAM group policies that grant the action `iam:PutGroupPolicy` with a resource set to `"*"`, allowing anyone in the group to attach arbitrary inline policies to any IAM group.
 This presents a privilege escalation risk, as users with this permission could assign themselves broader or unauthorized permissions by updating policies on other groups.
 To mitigate this, restrict the `Action` and `Resource` fields in policies and avoid assigning sensitive permissions to groups broadly.

-A secure Terraform configuration should limit permissions to only what is necessary, for example:
+A secure Terraform configuration should limit permissions to only what is necessary.
+For example:

 ```
 resource "aws_iam_user_policy" "inline_policy_run_instances2" {